John-Tenning/VPC-Contest/README.md

 %cd ..
 ```

-This step is only required if you are running the code on colab.
-Restart the runtime after running prev cell (to update).
+Restart the runtime after running prev cell (to update) if you are using Colab.
 See this [**Stackoverflow Source**](https://stackoverflow.com/questions/57838013/modulenotfounderror-after-successful-pip-install-in-google-colaboratory).
 This import will not work without restarting runtime abstract.

 ```